RunLaszloRun/ipfs-cluster/docs/dag-sharding-rfc.md

 # Introduction

 This document is a rough draft of an RFC for supporting sharded dags in ipfs-cluster.
 After these ideas become more concrete, a little more thoroughly researched and have had time to incorporate changes suggested by ipfs-cluster contributors the goal is to include this RFC in ipfs/notes to get comments from the rest of the ipfs community.

 This document outlines motivations for sharding dags across the nodes of an ipfs-cluster, and provides suggestions on development paths to achieve the motivated goals.
 It begins by making the strongest assumptions about the data, starting with familiar unixfs dags describing ipfs files that can be stored on any single node's repo, and working up to a discussion of arbitrary ipld dags that are too large to fit on any node's repo.

 # Motivation

 There are two primary motivations for adding data sharding to ipfs-cluster.
 See the WIP use cases documents in PR #215, issue #212, and posts on the discuss.ipfs forum (ex: https://discuss.ipfs.io/t/ubuntu-archive-on-top-of-ipfs/1579 and https://discuss.ipfs.io/t/segmentation-file-in-ipfs-cluster/1465/2 and https://discuss.ipfs.io/t/when-file-upload-to-node-that-can-ipfs-segmentation-file-to-many-nodes/1451) for some more context.
 (TODO -- investigate b5/data-together use cases and document whether this shows up there, if so add to use case doc + link here)

 ## Motivation 1: store files too big for a single node

 This is one of the most requested features for ipfs-cluster.  ipfs-pack (https://github.com/ipfs/ipfs-pack) exists to fill a similar need by allowing data stored in a POSIX filesystem to be referenced from an ipfs-node's datastore without acutally copying all of the data into the node's repo.
 However certain use cases require functionality beyond ipfs-pack.
 For example, what if a cluster of nodes needs to download a large file bigger than any of its nodes' individual machines' disk size?
 In this case using ipfs-pack is not enough, such massive files would not fit on a single node's storage device and coordination between nodes to store the file becomes essential.

 Storing large files is a feature that would serve many use cases, the more general ability to store large ipld dags of arbitrary structure has the potential to support others.
 As an example consider importing a cryptocurrency ledger to an ipfs cluster when no one node could hold the entire dag.

 ## Motivation 2: store files with different replication strategies for fault tolerance

 This feature is also frequently requested, including in the original thread leading to the creation of ipfs-cluster (See issue #1), and in @raptortech-js 's thorough discussion in issue #9.
-The idea is to bring RAID modes of storage, including modes that incorporate space-efficient FEC techniques, to provide better fault tolerance of storage.
+The idea is to use sharding to incorporate space-efficient replication techniques to provide better fault tolerance of storage.
 This would open up ipfs-cluster to new usage patterns, especially storing archives with infrequent updates and long storage periods.

 Again, while files storage will benefit from efficient, fault tolerant encodings, these properties are potentially also quite useful for storing arbitrary merkle dags.

 # Basic sharding overview
-## Problem scope and simplifying assumptions
-The following takes key ideas from @hsanjuan's proposal in the comments reviewing PR #268.
-To implement sharding, cluster must be able to split cids belonging to a single file among different cluster peers.
-A first possible approach is to track the cid of every block of file data, however two complications present themselves.
-First, if the file breaks down into many blocks then the cluster state risks growing too large tracking all the cids.
-Second, under this approach cluster does not track the entire dag built by ipfs to store the file.
-Ideally the entire dag can be somehow stored in ipfs cluster so that queries on cids in the dag receive the correct responses from the cluster, i.e. the same response that a single ipfs node storing the entire file would give.

-Our approach at resolving these issues makes use of the following assumptions.
-There is an ipld-dag that needs to be sharded, we assume:
-1. The "data" nodes of the dag, i.e. the bulky nodes that needs sharding, are leaves
-2. The rest of the dag, i.e. non-leaf nodes, can all fit within any single node's ipfs repo

-Assuming the dag in question is an ipfs files dag, then 1 is satisfied by default.
-We assume 2 throughout the rest of this section and the next.
-We revist these assumptions and some possible sharding implementations that do not make them in the Complications section below.
+To add a file ipfs must "import" it.  ipfs chunks the file's raw bytes and builds a merkle dag out of these chunks to organize the data for storage in the ipfs repo.
+The format of the merkle dag nodes, the way the chunks are produced and the layout of the dag depend on configurable strategies.
+Usually ipfs represents the data added as a tree which mimics a unix-style hierarchy so that the data can be directly translated into a unix-like filesystem representation.

+Regardless of the chunking or layout strategy, importing a file can be viewed abstractly as a process that takes in a stream of data and outputs a stream of dag nodes, or more precisely "blocks", which is the term for the representation of dag nodes actually used for storage.
+As blocks represent dag nodes they contain links to other blocks.
+Together these blocks and their links determine the structure of the dag built by the importing process.
+Furthermore these blocks are content-addressed by ipfs, which resolves blocks by these addresses upon user request.
+Although the current imorting process adds all blocks corresponding to a file to a single ipfs node, this is not important for preserving the dag structure.  ipfs nodes advertise the address of every block added to their storage repo.
+If a dag's blocks exist across multiple ipfs peers the individual blocks can readily be discovered by any peer and the information the blocks carry can be put back together.
+This location flexibility makes partitioning a file's data at the block level an attractive mechanism for implementing sharding in ipfs-cluster.

+Therefore we propose that sharding in ipfs-cluster amounts to allocating a stream of blocks among different ipfs nodes.
+Cluster should aim to do so:
+1. Efficiently: best utilizing the resources available in a cluster as provided by the underlying ipfs nodes
+2. Lightly: the cluster state should not carry more information than relevant to cluster, e.g. no more than is relevant for coordinating allocation of collections of blocks
+3. Cleverly: the allocation of blocks might benefit from the information provided by the dag layout or ipld-format of the dag nodes.
+For example cluster should eventually support grouping together logical subgraphs of the dag.

+On a first approach we aim for a simple layout and format-agnostic strategy which simply groups blocks output from the importing process into a size-based unit, from here on a "shard", that fits within a single ipfs node's storage repo.

 ## Implementation
 ### Overview
 In brief the approach is to pin two dags in ipfs-cluster for every sharded file.
-The first is the ipfs unixfs dag created upon adding the file to ipfs with one modification: its leaves are not attached.
-Some subset and possibly all ipfs-cluster nodes pin this dag making use of the second assumption above and resolving the second complication above.
-Additionally ipfs-cluster will collaboratively pin a "cluster-dag" specifically built to track and pin the leaves of the file dag in a way that reflects how data is grouped on cluster nodes.
-It is organized in a 3 level tree.
+The first is the ipfs unixfs dag created upon adding the file encoded in the blocks, and their links, output by the importing process.
+Additionally ipfs-cluster will build a "cluster-dag" specifically built to track and pin the blocks of the file dag in a way that groups data into shards.
+Each shard is pinned by (at least) one cluster peer.
+The graph of shards is organized in a 3 level tree.
 The first level is the cluster-dag root, the second represents the shards into which data is divided with at least one shard per cluster peer.
-The third level lists all the cids of leaves of the file dag included in a shard.
-From @hsanjuan's original proposal:
+The third level lists all the cids of blocks of the file dag included in a shard:
 ```
 The root would be like:
 {
-  "parts" : [
+  "shards" : [
-     {"/": <part1>},
+     {"/": <shard1>},
-     {"/": <part2>},
+     {"/": <shard2>},
      ...
    ]
 }